First Officer's log, stardate 50614.2. Ensign Kaplan and I are returning to Voyager after

 CHAKOTAY: What about those unfriendly neighbours of yours?

-tight, they're a problem.
+you're right, they're a problem.
 That's why we want your help.
-Security upgrades, medical
+Security

-supplies, maybe some weapons.
-We're creating a society here, once that's based on
+upgrades, medical supplies, maybe some weapons.
+We're creating a

 CHAKOTAY: I'll come with you.

-RILEY: No!
-You're still in no shape to fight if we're attacked.
-I'll be back to
+RILEY: No. You're still in no shape to fight if we're attacked.
+I'll be

 TUVOK: Lieutenant.